Zeioth/zeioth-hyprland-config/README.md

 ## YOU MUST

 * Go to `./aliases.d/01-system-aliases` and replace the display name with yours.
-* Go to `./hardware.d/displays` and setup your displays there your displays there.
+* Go to `./hardware.d/displays` and setup your displays there.

 ## YOU SHOULD